 Breaches of this Policy or copyright legislation by Personnel may constitute misconduct which may lead to disciplinary proceedings including termination.
 Breaches of this Policy by students may constitute student misconduct.
 Copyright infringement by an individual may also result in personal liability to, or criminal prosecution of, that individual.

-This Policy does not set out the University's position on the ownership of copyrighted material created by members of the University, nor on the divestment or licensing of University-owned copyright..
-These are addressed in the Intellectual Property Policy.
+This Policy does not set out the University's position on the ownership of copyrighted material created by members of the University.
+That is addressed in the Intellectual Property Policy.

 POLICY PRINCIPLES